alnomanbd/alnomanbd/README.md

 <!--
 **alnomanbd/alnomanbd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-👋 Hey there, I'm John!
+👋 Hey there, I'm Al Noman!

-🌍 Hailing from India, I'm a passionate full-stack web application developer with a love for coding and a knack for building innovative solutions.
+🌍 Hailing from Bangladesh, I'm a passionate full-stack web application developer with a love for coding and a knack for building innovative solutions.

 💻 As a full-stack enthusiast, I thrive on crafting seamless user experiences and robust backend systems.
 From frontend magic with HTML/CSS/JavaScript to backend wizardry with Node.js, Express, and MongoDB, I revel in every aspect of the development journey.